NicolasMura/family-calendar-v2/README.md

   (...)
 ```

-In you favorite terminal, run database container in the background:
+In you favorite terminal, run the database container in the background:

 ```bash
   docker-compose --env-file .env up -d database